 Worm Composting How-to

-If you'd like to try your hand at worm composting, here are the four things you'll need to get started:
+IF you'd like to try your hand at worm composting, here are the four things you'll need to get started:

 A Worm Bin.
 There are two basic options.
 The first is to have a series of shallow, stacked bins with screening on the bottom of each bin.
 When the worms have finished digesting the food scraps in the first bin, they will move into the bin above, in search of fresh, undigested food.
 Once the worms have moved out, the finished compost can be removed.
 Move the empty bin down and refill it with bedding material and kitchen scraps.
-A commercial version of this design is the Worm Factory.
+A commercial version of this design is the Worm Farm Composter.

 The other option is to use one large, shallow box with a lid, ventilation holes on the sides and drain holes on the bottom.
 The bin should be opaque (worms don't like light) and have a cover to retain moisture and keep out light.
 Food is added to one side of the bin at a time so the worms have time to consume each new addition.
 A large plastic storage container works quite well (20" x 30" is a good size to start with).
 Remember to drill plenty of holes—at least 8 half-inch holes in the bottom and about the same number in the sides.
 Put a tray beneath the bin to catch any drips.